Noaaan/MythicMetals/PATCHNOTES.md

 * Henchman

 Codewise there has been a lot of internal changes.
 Re-naming of features, a new solution for configs, and new "sets" which function as bundles for registering items.
-To end off these patch notes will be balancing changes.
-The changes are major, and will be in the form of a list.
+A lot of balancing changes have been made, and considering the removal of old materials here are some of the new ones:

-Star Platinum is an alloy from Starrite, Platinum, and Osmium.
+* Star Platinum is an alloy from Starrite, Platinum, and Carmot.
 It provides protection similar to Diamond, and is a component for Celestium.
+  * The armor set made from Star Platinum has the damage bonus from the Etherite set.
-Celestium is now an end-game metal, focusing on movement speed.
+* Celestium is now an end-game metal, focusing on movement speed.
+It is crafted from Star Platinum, Kyber, and Unobtainium.
-WIP
+* Prometheum has recieved a re-design, and is now a high tier metal.
+It has recieved Discordiums effects.
+* To compensate for the strengths of the hallowed ores (adamantite, mythril, orichalcum) they have been given some weaknesses.

+There are a lot more minor changes as well, but for now I implore you to check them out for yourself.

 # 0.9.10